Showing posts with label York Developments. Show all posts

 2. What's the point in a heritage designation if any developer can come along and ask for an exception?

-3. What is the matter with London anyway?
+3. What's the matter with London anyway?
 Why can't Council demand a creative way to incorporate the old buildings into whatever York builds on the spot?

 Update, June 6, 2025: Council has voted to demolish.